jennadevida/jennabu/README.md

 # jennabu
-Repository for the python program "jennabu".

-The ways to be initialized are:
+This code have two ways to be initialized are:

-\begin{itemize}
-	\item \textbf{jennabuNIST:} Using the JANAF-NIST thermochemical potentials coefficients.
+#[jennabuNIST:] Using the JANAF-NIST thermochemical potentials coefficients.
-	\item \textbf{jennabuCEA:} Using the CEA thermochemical potentials coefficients.
+#[jennabuCEA:] Using the CEA thermochemical potentials coefficients.
-\end{itemize}

 Hence the difference between these two ways to initialize \texttt{jennabu} falls on the values of the standard enthalpy of formation, $H^{\degree}_{298}$ (at the reference temperature of $298.15\,K$ and pressure of $1\,bar$), in addition to the coefficients and integrations constants for enthalpy ($H^{\degree}$) and entropy ($S^{\degree}$).  \\